Twined Upon a Limb

 heart of humble mortal!

-Trust with hope to enter another gate,
+Trust to enter another gate,

-ye who live in holy grace!
+by living in holy grace!

-The happiness there, worthy of wait:
+The happiness there, is worthy of wait:

-to see thy Lord, face to Face.
+to see the Lord, then face to Face.

 ― John Riedell